-An arbitrary rearrangement can be summarized as a set of novel adjacencies.
+An arbitrary rearrangement event can be summarized as a set of novel adjacencies.
 Each adjacency ties together 2 breakends.
 The two breakends at either end of a novel adjacency are called mates.

 There is one line of VCF (i.e. one record) for each of the two breakends in a novel adjacency.
+A breakend record is identified with the tag "SVTYPE=BND" in the INFO field.
 The REF field of a breakend record indicates a base or sequence s of bases beginning at position POS, as in all VCF records.
 The ALT field of a breakend record indicates a replacement for s.
 This "breakend replacement" has three parts: